Here are eight ways of describing creative people that take into account their paradoxical nature and process.

 One man is fighting back against the suspicion-mongering these signs encourage with these additions:

-SO TRY TO LOOK REALLY COOL
+SO TRY TO LOOK REALLY COOLI would add the following:

 DON'T SUSPECT YOUR NEIGHBOR: REPORT HIM!